-The approximate boundaries and acreage of the lands that will become affected land as a result of d.iii. the mining operation during the first year of operations; (3-18-22)
+d.iii.
+The approximate boundaries and acreage of the lands that will become affected disturbed land due to as a result of the mining operation activity during the first year of operations; (3-18-22)

-The currently planned storage locations of fuel, equipment maintenance products, wastes, and eiv. chemicals that will be utilized in the mining operation; (3-18-22)( vi.
-A surface and mineral control or ownership map of appropriate scale for boundary identification; and g.vii.
-Scaled cross-sections by length and height showing surface profiles prior to mining; and, at the end of mining, and after reclamation is complete.
+e.iv.
+The currently planned storage locations of fuel, equipment maintenance products, wastes, and chemicals that will be utilized in the mining operation; (3-18-22)( f.v.
+The currently planned location and configuration of pits, overburden piles, crusher reject materials, mineral stockpiles, topsoil storage, wash plant ponds and sediment ponds that will be utilized;

+vi.
+A surface and mineral control or ownership map of appropriate scale for boundary identification; and g-vii.
+At least two Scaled cross-sections by length and height showing surface profiles prior to mining; and, at the end of mining, and after reclamation is complete.
 All three profiles may be represented in one cross section.